 I strongly believe that this is one of the most valuable activities a language teacher can do with his/her students.
 Get them talking about what they’re interested in, about current events, plans for break, or pose questions that will incorporate a grammar point, verb tense, or set of vocabulary that you’re practicing.

 Have students research recipes from the countries they are studying and in small groups prepare a special food to bring in to share.
 Students then talk about how they made the food and what ingredients they used.
 Teach students how to ask politely for food in a restaurant and practice good manners.
 Once everyone is served, start with “Temas y tapas” (your cafe chat while you’re eating).
 You can break students up into groups of 4-5 or sit in a circle as a class.

 Read more about how to set this up successfully in my 50 free games.
 Access them in my Free Resource Library.

-Hope these ideas inspire you to try something different this year before break!
+Hope these ideas inspire you to try some different Spanish class activities this year before break!
 Would love to hear if you have anything special that you do in your classroom.